A: AppMap agent software is open-source software (OSS). We use the MIT License.

 A: Language clients are only required for recording (new) AppMaps.
 To open pre-recorded AppMaps, you do not need to install them.
 You only need the AppMap file and the code editor extension.

-A: JDK 8 and newer OpenJDK and Oracle distributions are supported.
+A: Spring Framework with JDK 8 and newer.
+OpenJDK and Oracle distributions are supported.
 See the Integrations section for details.

 A: RSpec, Minitest, Cucumber

-A: Python 3.6 and newer.
+A: Django and Flask with Python 3.6 and newer.
 See the Integrations section for details.